 If the tweet is not something you would say yourself, think carefully about how using someone else to make that statement reflects upon you.

 Recently, Twitter added a feature to enable users to comment on a retweet which might help you explain yourself a little better, if needed.

 We hope this will be of use to you in guiding your content and interaction strategy.
-Social media is an arena in which you have to be as a business and it is completely safe provided you stick to the advice above.
+Social media is an arena in which you have to be present as a business, and it is completely safe provided you stick to the advice above.
 Of course, if you’re not worried about offending some people, then, by all means, push the boundaries when it comes to topics of interest, language used and your sense of humour!
 Read more about Twitter for business and social media interaction.